Overview

 API key authentication

 Generate named API keys from the API Keys page.
-Keys are prefixed hb_ and hashed with SHA-256 before storage — the raw value is shown only once at creation.
+Keys are prefixed hb_ and hashed with SHA-256 before storage.
+The raw value is shown only once at creation.
 Use the key via the x-api-key header or as a Bearer token in the Authorization header.
 Keys support optional expiry dates and show last-used timestamps.

-Token-based endpoint security
+Token-based source security

 Token rotation

-Endpoint pausing
+Source pausing

 IP allow-listing